 “Even if it’s one I can save a day, it’s one that is out of problems,” She says in a matter of fact tone of voice.

 With a deep rooted love for her dogs, Emelinda puts the dog’s problems before her own.

 Emelinda is a cancer survivor.
 She tells us she still suffers from numerous health problems.
 But instead of using the money to care for her own personal health, she spends her money to care for the dogs.

-After the economy took a downturn, donations have fallen by 25% — she now desperately needs your help.
+After the economy took a downturn, donations have fallen by 25 percent — she now desperately needs your help.
 To make matters worse, in May, the New York housing authority banned large dogs from the public housing projects.
 This led to a spike in the number of large dogs being abandoned, and many were being turned in to Animal Control.
 This has increased pressure on Emelinda — she now has less funding and more dogs to save.